Company's Philosophy on Corporate Governance

 5. Compensation Committee:

 The Company's Board has set up a competent and qualified Compensation Committee in compliance with the SEBI guidelines.
-As on 30th June 2012, its members include Mr. Kamal K. Singh (as Compensation Committee Chairman), Mr. R. R. Kumar, Mr. V. K. Agarwala and Mr. K. R. Modi.
-The Committee is responsible for grant of ESOPs recommending the compensation structure for Whole-time Directors, approving yearly merit increases and the implementation and administration of the Employee Stock Option Plans.
+As on 30 June 2013, its members include Mr. Kamal K Singh (as Compensation Committee Chairman), Mr. R R Kumar, Mr. V. K. Agarwala and Mr. K R Modi.
+The Committee considers and recommends the compensation structure for Whole-time Directors, approving yearly merit increases for employees and the implementation and administration of the Employee Stock Option Plans.

-The Non-Executive Directors of the Company are paid sitting fees at the rate of Rs.
-20,000/- for attending each Board Meeting and ^10,000/- for attending each Board Committee Meeting.
-Presently, the Non-executive Directors of the Company are not paid commission.
+The Non-Executive Directors of the Company are paid sitting fees at the rate of Rs.20,000/- for attending each Board Meeting and Rs.10,000/- for attending each Board Committee Meeting.
+Non-executive Directors of the Company are not paid commission.

 6. Code for Prevention of Insider Trading/SEBI (Substantial Acquisition of Shares & Takeovers) Regulations, 1997:

-The Company also made disclosures to the Stock Exchanges for transactions covered under the SEBI (Substantial Acquisition of Shares & Takeovers) Regulations, 1997 by submitting the requisite reports and applications under the said Regulations.
+The Company also made disclosures to the Stock Exchanges for transactions covered under the SEBI (Substantial Acquisition of Shares & Takeovers) Regulations, 1997 by submitting, from time to time, the requisite reports and applications under the said Regulations.

-The Company's equity shares are listed on Bombay Stock Exchange Limited (BSE) and The National Stock Exchange of India Limited (NSE) and the Company's Global Depository Receipts (GDRs) have been listed with London Stock Exchange.
-The Company has paid the Listing Fees, as applicable to the BSE, NSE and LSE for the Financial year 2011-12.
+The Company's equity shares are listed on BSE Limited (BSE) and National Stock Exchange of India Limited (NSE) and the Company's Global Depository Receipts (GDRs) have been listed with London Stock Exchange (LSE).
+The Company has paid the Listing Fees, as applicable to the BSE, NSE and LSE for the Financial year 2013-14.

-A qualified practicing Company Secretary carried out secretarial audit to reconcile the total admitted capital with National Securities Depository Limited (NSDL) and the Central Depository Services (India) Limited (CDSL) and the total issued and listed capital.
-The secretarial audit report confirms that the total issued/paid up capital is in agreement with the total number of shares in physical form and the total number of dematerialized shares held with NSDL and CDSL.
+A qualified practicing Company Secretary has carried out Secretarial Audit every quarter to reconcile the total admitted capital with National Securities Depository Limited (NSDL) and the Central Depository Services (India) Limited (CDSL) and the total issued and listed capital.
+The Audit report confirms that the total issued/paid up capital is in agreement with the total number of shares in physical form and the total number of dematerialized shares held with NSDL and CDSL.

 The Company follows Accounting Standards issued by the Institute of Chartered Accountants of India.
 In the preparation of the financial statements, the Company has not adopted a treatment different from that prescribed in any Accounting Standard.
 The Company also publishes its Accounts drawn under International Financial Reporting Standards (IFRS).